/en/blog/achievements-in-cannabis-research-against-cancer

-By: Redaccion Medical
+By: Contributor Medical

 Commonly known as marijuana, this plant is cultivated in many parts of the world.
 Cannabis produces a thick resin made up of compounds called cannabinoids.
 These chemicals which are present in marijuana positively influence the immune system and the central nervous system.